 We chose the Shangri-La Hotel as our case study for this paper.
 Shangri-la is a five-star luxury hotel with an outstanding international reputation.
 They offer hotel services all over the world.
 Because it is located close to our campus, we are familiar with the Shangri-la Far Eastern Tainan hotel.
 Undoubtly, Shangri-la Tainan is one of tourists’ best choices for spending their time in this city, with over 9,000 reviews on Google Maps.

-This paper proposes two research methods that we have evaluated as appropriate for the hotel in order to collect more data about customer satisfaction, assess, and improve service quality.
-The first method is known as Critical Incident Technique, or CIT.
+In this paper we adopt two methods that we have evaluated as appropriate for the hotel in order to collect more data about customer satisfaction, assess, and improve service quality.
+The first method is known as critical incident technique (CIT).
 CIT has been used for over 60 years and has been modified to perform a variety of functions in a various industries.
 We choose to collect data through an online platform for this method.
 The other method is Exits Surveys or Post Transaction Surveys.
 To cover all aspects, this method will collect data from the offline channel by soliciting feedback directly from hotel guests who are staying or checking out.

-These two methods, along with the different data collection methods, will allow us to cover all aspects of what customers think and understand what customers expect from a five-star hotel and how the hotel can improve its business performance.

 2. Critical Incident Technique (CIT)

-The Critical Incident Technique is a method of conducting customer research that captures descriptive stories about a given experience, typically through interviews (Kim and Lehto, 2012).
+The Critical Incident Technique is a method of conducting customer research that captures descriptive stories about a given experience (Kim and Lehto, 2012).
 The researcher will analyze the attribute level by classifying events into different categories after provoking the interviewee's memory by asking them to explain an event they can remember.
 In other words, CIT is applied as a tool to identify the key quality dimensions to be used as criteria to generate and evaluate strategies.
 The term "critical incident" refers to events that significantly deviate from the service's customers' expectations.
 Thus, not all service incidents were classified, critical incidents are frequently memorable for customers because they can be significantly positive or negative.

 We choose CIT because it is a flexible method which frameworks or hypotheses are not the requirement.
 Furthermore, CIT has been used in a variety of industries for over 60 years and is still widely used today.
 As a result, it is appropriate to use CIT as one method of listening to customers.
 To illustrate, Gerson Tontini (2017), Lu and Stepchenkova (2012), and Xu and Li (2013) have all used CIT as a research method for hotels.
 As a result of our interest in the service quality method for Shangri-la Far Eastern hotel, it is compelling to use CIT as our research method due to its flexibility in classification.
 This is hugely advantageous to the hotel industry because these classifications would assist managers and employees in determining which aspects of the service need to be improved.